cyberman54/ESP32-Paxcounter/README.md

-	byte 1-2:	Number of unique pax, first seen on Wifi byte 3-4:	Number of unique pax, first seen on Bluetooth [omited if BT disabled] bytes 5-17: GPS data, if present, in same format as for Port #4
+	byte 1-2:	Number of unique pax, first seen on Wifi byte 3-4:	Number of unique pax, first seen on Bluetooth [omited if BT disabled]

 **Port #2:** Device status query result